-Considering the current importance of water conservation with drought and looming shortages, this week we’ll dive deeper into the topic of how the hospitality industry can save water and money.
+Considering the current importance of water conservation with drought and looming shortages, this week we’ll dive deeper into the topic of how the hospitality industry with water wisdom tips to save H2O and money.
 The task of reducing a hotel’s water use seems like a daunting one, but luckily the Environmental Protection Agency (EPA) and its WaterSense program provide numerous helpful resources specifically for hotels.
 Let’s get started!

 Why water conservation is important to your business

 Hotels and other lodging businesses account for 15 percent of water used commercially in the U.S. That’s a sizeable chunk, but with it comes great opportunity to make a difference–not just in our fresh water supply but in your business’s bottom line.
 With consistently rising water prices and the looming scarcity of fresh water, focusing on conservation is one of the smartest business decision you can make.

 The best way to get started is to read the helpful materials provided by the EPA and WaterSense, and then make a plan.
 Below are some links to start with: